 What to Tell Students If a School Shooting Occurs Nearby

-A whole generation of children is growing up without watching, or knowing, about “Mr. Rogers Neighborhood.”
+A whole generation of children is growing up without watching or knowing about “Mr. Rogers Neighborhood.”
 Yes, there’s an animated series called “Daniel Tiger.”
-Trying to take the lessons and apply it to a new generation; however, it doesn’t come close.
+Trying to take the lessons and apply them to a new generation, however, it doesn’t come close.
 It’s a different time.
-Fred Rogers never had to talk about a Sandy Hook, or a Columbine, or the September 11th terrorist attack.
-His show wouldn’t work today, some might say.
-And meanwhile, we have a generation of children that are becoming numb to the ongoing school shootings and violence that is reported weekly, and daily.
+Fred Rogers never had to talk about Sandy Hook, Columbine, or the September 11th terrorist attack.
+Some might say his show wouldn’t work today.
+Meanwhile, we have a generation of children who are becoming numb to the ongoing school shootings and violence that are reported weekly and daily.

 “Always look for the Helpers.
 There will always be helpers.”